Regular Expressions

 Here, pattern is a regular expression, and command is one of the commands defined as follows:

-• p prints the line
+prints the lined

-• d deletes the line
+deletes the lines/pattern1/pattern2/

-• s/pattern1/pattern2/ substitutes the first occurrence of pattern1 with pattern2
+substitutes the first occurrence ofpattern1

 By default sed prints all processed input (except input that has been modified/deleted by commands such as d).
-Use -n to suppress output, and the p command to print specific lines.
-While matching patterns, you can use regular expressions.
+Use -n

 $ echo "The fat cat sat on the mat." | sed -n '/The/p'